Grant-Archibald-MS/powerfuldev-testing/discussion/generative-ai.md

 ## Business Value Assessment with AI Builder

-Let's now explore the [Business value toolkit](https://learn.microsoft.com/power-platform/guidance/coe/business-value-toolkit) which can be used to create and measure the potential business value of low-code solutions against Objectives and Key Results (OKRs).
+Let's now explore the *An external link was removed to protect your privacy.* which can be used to create and measure the potential business value of low-code solutions against Objectives and Key Results (OKRs).
 This toolkit make use of AI Builder to assist with building the value story and expeceted value of low code solutions.

 ### Using AI Builder Prompts